San Mateo, California: Economy

-The economy of San Mateo is considered very diverse with jobs in the technology, health care, financial services, government, and retail trade fields being among the most numerous.
-Current and former companies based in San Mateo include Sony Interactive Entertainment, NetSuite, Franklin Templeton Investments, Fisher Investments, Solstice, Guidewire Software, Coupa, Snowflake Inc., Roblox Corporation, Marketo, SurveyMonkey, Devsisters USA, and GoPro.
+The economy of San Mateo is considered very diverse, with jobs in the technology, health care, financial services, government, and retail trade fields being among the most numerous.
+Current and former companies based in San Mateo include Sony Interactive Entertainment, NetSuite, Franklin Templeton Investments, Fisher Investments, Solstice, Guidewire Software, Coupa, Snowflake Inc., Roblox Corporation, Marketo, SurveyMonkey, Devsisters USA, Vyond, and GoPro.

 Since 1990, San Mateo has had a voter-approved ordinance limiting the height of new development to 55 ft.
 The San Mateo housing market is one of the most expensive in the country.
 In February 2018, the median San Mateo home was valued at $1,463,900, and the median rent was ranked ninth in the entire nation, at $2,242 per month.

 In the mid-2000s, the second stories of downtown San Mateo buildings became a hub for startup companies, including Roblox, GoPro and YouTube.

-According to the city's 2021 Annual Comprehensive Financial Report, the top employers in the city are:
+According to the city's 2022 Annual Comprehensive Financial Report, the top employers in the city are:

 Education

 Residents are zoned for schools in the San Mateo Foster City School District and San Mateo Union High School District.
-Elementary schools comprise Preschool, K-5, Middle and Magnet schools.
-There is a private, PreK-8 school: Saint Matthew's Episcopal Day School There are three public high schools: San Mateo, Aragon, and Hillsdale.
-There are also three private high schools: one all-male Catholic high school, Junípero Serra; one all-female Catholic high school, Notre Dame; and the Nueva Upper School.
-There is the Carey School.
+Elementary schools comprise preschool, K-5, middle and magnet schools.
+There are several private schools, including the PreK-8 schools Saint Matthew's Episcopal Day School and the Carey school.
+There are three public high schools: San Mateo, Aragon, and Hillsdale.
+There are also two main private high schools: one all-male Catholic high school, Junípero Serra; and the Nueva Upper School.

 The San Mateo Union High School District also hosts an adult school behind San Mateo High School.
 The San Mateo Performing Arts Center, one of the largest local theaters, is located on the San Mateo High School campus.

 The city is home to the College of San Mateo, a community college.
 The campus of over 10,000 students is located on 153 acre in the western foothills of the city which offer a panoramic view of the San Francisco Bay.
-Other universities in the area include Notre Dame de Namur University, a private Catholic university of 2,000 students in neighboring Belmont and Stanford University located about 12 mi to the south.
+Other universities in the area include Notre Dame de Namur University, a private Catholic university of 2,000 students in neighboring Belmont, and Stanford University located about 12 mi to the south.